- General information

 - America Reads/Counts

 The Federal Work-Study (FWS) Program provides funds for part-time jobs which allow students to earn money needed to pay for educational expenses.
 Work-Study awards are a form of federal financial aid.
 Positions are available both on and off campus.
 Students are encouraged to find positions that provide work experience in their field of study or provide valuable service to the community.
-Jobs are advertised on Human Resources Equal Opportunity Web site.
+Jobs are advertised on Human Resources and Equal Opportunity website.
+Work-study awards cannot be used as payment towards the bill.
+Students are paid every two weeks.

 If you have received a Federal Work-Study award and you need to find a Work-Study job, the following information is important for you to know.